 The special language in a Trust with “Medi-Cal planning tools” can give your Trustee the authority to handle certain types of planning, even though you—the person applying for Medi-Cal—are not capable of signing the necessary documents.

 What Incapacity Planning Does Not Cover

-Now that you have a handle on the reasons to plan, and what planning can cover, it’s important to know what your Trust with Medi-Cal Tools will not do for you.
+Now that you have a handle on the reasons to plan, and what planning can cover, it’s important to know what your Trust with Medi-Cal planning tools will not do for you.
 Your Trust will not establish your eligibility for Medi-Cal, or serve as long-term healthcare insurance.
 Establishing Medi-Cal eligibility and purchasing healthcare insurance are separate actions that require the execution of special forms unrelated to your Trust documents.

 Regardless of how solid your health is today, there is no way to know what tomorrow brings.
 We invite you to take the time to discuss this important topic with us.
 Call our office today to schedule a meeting.
 In this meeting, we can address several issues including living probate and disability, Medi-Cal planning options, death probate and taxes.